wayfinder-project/wayfinder/README.md

 The client code is built and deployed using NPM.
 To insure that all dependencies are properly set up, navigate to the `client` directory and run `npm install`.
 To test the project locally, run `ng serve`, which will start a local server on port 4200 to run the app.

-To manually deploy the front-end to GitHub pages, run `npm deploy` and enter your GitHub credentials if prompted.
-Alternatively, run `ng build` or `ng build --prod` to simply build the project without deploying it.
+The client code is deployed onto the project's EC2 instance, and this deployment process is (unfortunately) manual, due to the instance's technical limitations (not enough computing power to build the project).
+Running `npm run prepare-deploy` will build the project in production mode, creating a distribution that is suitable for manual copying to the instance.

 If you run the code locally, be aware that certain environment variables may need to be set for the project to function properly (see the section on